13 Ich bin ein Berliner

 13 ICH BIN EIN BERLINER

 The answer had been worth waiting for.
-As well as a long letter, written in the most attractive handwriting, she had enclosed several black and white photographs.
+As well as a long letter, written in the most attractive handwriting, you had enclosed several black and white photographs.

-“I am more than surprised that you noticed me at all,” she wrote.
+“I am more than surprised that you noticed me at all,” you replied humbly.
 “You seemed to only have eyes for Halina.”

-He could imagine the expression on her face as she wrote and his heart raced, as it had done that day in Wittenberg.
+Shaun imagined the expression on Magda’s face as she wrote and his heart raced, as it had done that day in Wittenberg.

 He kept her photo in his inside pocket at school, taking it out of the envelope every so often to admire her.
-He also surveyed his own name written in her handwriting on the envelope and he tried to imagine her writing it.
+Even his own name, written in her handwriting, on the envelope fed an endless pool of emotions within him which threatened to overwhelm him without warning.

 “I’ll be in West-Berlin in a little over a month,” she had written.
-“A German exchange student called Uli, who once stayed with us in Cracow, has invited me.
+“A German exchange student called Uli, has invited me.
 This might be my only chance to breathe your free democratic air,” she joked, “so I had better make the best of it.

 I never intended to wreak such havoc in your life” she apologised, “and so perhaps it could also be a good opportunity for you to come and find out what a terrible person I really am.
-Alternately, my mother offered to send you a long list of all my faults, but you would have to learn Polish first.”
+Alternately, my mother has offered to send you a long list of all my faults, but you would have to learn Polish to appreciate the gravity of all my many flaws.”

 “Mum there’s something I need to talk to you about,” he started, “I met somebody while I was in Magdeburg and I just can’t get her out of my head.
 You are going to think this is crazy, but I am going to take a week off school to meet her in West-Berlin.”